-Razer has become a name ubiquitous with PC gaming hardware.
-Some players swear by the name and buy nothing but their products.
-But not everyone is in love with the snake-inspired product line, offput by Razer's often garish, neon-green designs.
+Over the years, Razer has built a reputation for creating some of the best PC gaming hardware.
+Some gamers swear by the brand and buy nothing but its products.
+However, not everyone adores Razer’s neon-green aesthetic.

 The Razer DeathAdder Chroma shares the same dimensions as the regular Razer DeathAdder - 5 x 2.76 x 1.73 inches (L x W x H) Don't worry about slipping with this mouse, as it's made out of a nicely textured hard plastic with grippy rubber on the sides, as well as the scroll wheel.

-On the mouse you'll find five buttons: the standard right and left click buttons, a scroll wheel that functions as a third button, and two programmable buttons located on the left side of the mouse.
-The programmable buttons feel quite natural, and have been designed to have the same actuation as the main left- and right-click buttons.
+The mouse has five buttons: the standard right and left-click buttons, a scroll wheel that functions as a third button and two customizable buttons on the left side of the peripheral.
+These extra buttons feel great, and have been designed to have the same actuation force that the main left and right click buttons require.

 Last but not least is the the IR optical sensor that delivers an outstanding 10,000 dpi.